 Sometimes, the issue is that the device isn’t compatible with the type of security or encryption that your ad-hoc wireless network is set up to use.
 Sometimes, it’s a matter of the firewall on the host computer blocking the devices from connecting.
 Sometimes, you can solve the problem by assigning static IP addresses to your connecting devices.
 Sometimes, it doesn’t seem like there’s a good reason at all why it won’t work.

 From the research I’ve done, it appears that Windows 8 and newer have less issues like this.
-We have previously explained what you can try if you are having issues with Windows 8 and WiFi.
+We have previously explained how to test your Wi-Fi speed and which mistakes to avoid.

 The Verdict on This Method

 The positive is that this is an easy connection to set up and quick to disable.
 This method is best suited for allowing short and temporary connection of devices you know that will work.

 Ad-Hoc Wireless Connection via Command Line or Batch File

 You can also create and disable an ad-hoc wireless network using the command line.
 When you can do something through the command line in Windows, you can also write a batch file to do the same thing.
 This is especially useful for tasks that you would repeatedly perform.

 To do this via the command line, you need to open the Command Prompt.
 The quickest way to do that is to click on the Start Menu then type cmd in the Search programs and files field.
 When it finds the Command Prompt program, right click on it and select Run as Administrator, unless you are the administrator.

 First, you must initialize the hosted network mode.
 This is the command: netsh wlan set hostednetwork mode=allow ssid=YourSSID key=YourPassword keyusage=persistent where you change YourSSID to whatever you want to name the network, and YourPassword to whatever password you want on the network.